viriatonova/wordpress-boilerplate/README.md

 # WordPress-Boilerplate

-WordPress boilerplate to create themes with Tailwindcss framework
+WordPress boilerplate to create themes with Docker and Tailwindcss

-## Tailwind-develop

-output tailwind comand - npm run dev